 The CT scanner is typically a large, box-like machine with a hole, or short tunnel, in the center.
 You will lie on a narrow examination table that slides into and out of this tunnel.
 Rotating around you, the x-ray tube and electronic x-ray detectors are located opposite each other in a ring, called a gantry.
 The computer workstation that processes the imaging information is located in a separate control room, where the technologist operates the scanner and monitors your examination in direct visual contact and usually with the ability to hear and talk to you with the use of a speaker and microphone.

 A thoracentesis needle is generally several inches long and the barrel is about as wide as a large paper clip.
-The needle is hollow so fluid can be aspirated through it.
+The needle is hollow so fluid can be aspirated (drawn by suction) through it.
 In some instances, a small tube is advanced over the needle, and the fluid is removed through the tube after removing the needle.

 How is the procedure performed?